Newton polynomial: Bessel vs. Stirling

-Divided-Difference Methods vs. Lagrange
+Divided-difference methods vs. Lagrange

 Lagrange is sometimes said to require less work, and is sometimes recommended for problems in which it is known, in advance, from previous experience, how many terms are needed for sufficient accuracy.

 The divided difference methods have the advantage that more data points can be added, for improved accuracy.
 The terms based on the previous data points can continue to be used.
 With the ordinary Lagrange formula, to do the problem with more data points would require re-doing the whole problem.

 There is a "barycentric" version of Lagrange that avoids the need to re-do the entire calculation when adding a new data point.
 But it requires that the values of each term be recorded.

-But the ability, of Gauss, Bessel and Stirling, to keep the data points centered close to the interpolated point gives them an advantage over Lagrange, when it isn't known, in advance, how many data points will be needed.
+But the ability, of Gauss, Bessel and Stirling, to keep the data points centered close to the interpolated point gives them an advantage over Lagrange, when it is not known, in advance, how many data points will be needed.

 Additionally, suppose that one wants to find out if, for some particular type of problem, linear interpolation is sufficiently accurate.
 That can be determined by evaluating the quadratic term of a divided difference formula.
 If the quadratic term is negligible—meaning that the linear term is sufficiently accurate without adding the quadratic term—then linear interpolation is sufficiently accurate.
 If the problem is sufficiently important, or if the quadratic term is nearly big enough to matter, then one might want to determine whether the sum of the quadratic and cubic terms is large enough to matter in the problem.

 Of course, only a divided-difference method can be used for such a determination.

-For that purpose, the divided-difference formula and/or its x_{0} point should be chosen so that the formula will use, for its linear term, the two data points between which the linear interpolation of interest would be done.
+For that purpose, the divided-difference formula and/or its $x_0$ point should be chosen so that the formula will use, for its linear term, the two data points between which the linear interpolation of interest would be done.

 The divided difference formulas are more versatile, useful in more kinds of problems.

-The Lagrange formula is at its best when all the interpolation will be done at one x value, with only the data points' y values varying from one problem to another, and when it is known, from past experience, how many terms are needed for sufficient accuracy.
+The Lagrange formula is at its best when all the interpolation will be done at one $x$ value, with only the data points' $y$ values varying from one problem to another, and when it is known, from past experience, how many terms are needed for sufficient accuracy.

 With the Newton form of the interpolating polynomial a compact and effective algorithm exists for combining the terms to find the coefficients of the polynomial.

 Accuracy

 When, with Stirling's or Bessel's, the last term used includes the average of two differences, then one more point is being used than Newton's or other polynomial interpolations would use for the same polynomial degree.
-So, in that instance, Stirling's or Bessel's is not putting an N−1 degree polynomial through N points, but is, instead, trading equivalence with Newton's for better centering and accuracy, giving those methods sometimes potentially greater accuracy, for a given polynomial degree, than other polynomial interpolations.
+So, in that instance, Stirling's or Bessel's is not putting an $N-1$ degree polynomial through $N$ points, but is, instead, trading equivalence with Newton's for better centering and accuracy, giving those methods sometimes potentially greater accuracy, for a given polynomial degree, than other polynomial interpolations.